vvr-hub/locust-load-tests-sample/README.md

 ## Overview

-This project is a **Locust-based Load, Performance, Scalability and Stress Testing framework** for a **Mock API**.
+This project is a **Locust-based Load Performance Testing framework** for a **Mock Server** for **Websockets & API** endpoints.
-It simulates real-world API interactions for user authentication, user profile photo upload and (hotel) booking updates.
+It simulates real-time communication service and real-world API interactions for user auth, profile photo upload & (hotel) booking updates.
-It also provides a Websocket Load Test for real-time communication service.
-This project includes tests for **evaluating cache performance and reset functionality**.
+This project includes tests for endurance, recovery (after API failures), and for **evaluating cache performance & reset functionality**.
 Please note that this is **WORK IN PROGRESS** and has got scope for improvements and expansion.

 ## Features

 ✅ **Load & Performance Testing** for profile photo uploads and booking updates
 ✅ **Scalability & Stress Testing** for user authentication
-✅ **WebSocket Load Testing** for real-time communication services
+✅ **WebSocket Load Testing** for real-time communication services ✅ **Chaos Testing** - simulate API failures
-✅ **Realistic Think-Time Patterns** for better user simulation
-✅ **Chaos Testing** - simulate API failures
 ✅ **Centralised Configurations** for easy setup
 ✅ **Configurable Test Environment** - Easily switch between different environments (Example: local mock API, staging, demo)
 ✅ **Caching and Cache Reset** Performance Tests for booking retrievals
+✅ **Realistic Think-Time Patterns** for better user simulation
 ✅ **Best Practices Implemented** (see list below)

 ---